abastola/SmartStocks/README.md

-#PS | Announcement | More info about this project
-I deleted must of my codes because I am going to use the algorithm used in this project for commericial purpose.
+#### I deleted must of my codes because I am going to use the algorithm used in this project for commericial purpose.

 If you are a recruiter or anyone who wants to know more about this project, please send me an email at abastola@ramapo.edu.
 I will be more than happy to talk to you about this project.